Getting Started

 Optionally, update src/style.css to style the app.

-Set up an src/components/Auth.vue component to manage logins and sign ups.
-We'll use Magic Links, so users can sign in with their email without using passwords.
+Set up an src/components/Auth.vue component to manage to add Magic Links as an option, so users can sign in with their email without using passwords.

 1